bruno-1337/Caipirinha-Rewriter/README.md

 ```
 if not specified will use port 5000

+After starting the server, open your browser and navigate to the options of the extension.
+Enter the IP address (use "localhost" if local) and port number and save

 After that you can go on any webpage and highlight a text, when you press CTRL+D it will send the text to the server with the prompt:
 ```sh
 	### HUMAN: